natebarksdale/natebarksdale.github.io/src/content/blog/2009-02-03-no-more-than-an-hour.md

 description: A reflective observation from 1939 about the limitations of television and its impact on family life.
 emoji: 📺
 tags:
-  - ⏳ Time
+  - 📺 Television
-  - 🏠 Family
+  - 📝 Journalism
-  - 🎭 Entertainment
+  - 🌍 Society
 haiku: |
   Eyes fixed on the screen,
   Tethered to the flickering,